Drew Waters Preview, Player Props: Royals vs. Tigers

 Tigers Pitching Rankings

-- His most recent appearance was on Saturday against the Oakland Athletics, when the righty tossed five innings, surrendering one earned run while giving up four hits.
+- His most recent appearance came on Friday against the Oakland Athletics, when the lefty went seven scoreless innings while allowing two hits.

-- In three games this season, the 25-year-old has a 2.40 ERA and 12.0 strikeouts per nine innings, while giving up a batting average of .185 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.